Sarah Schleper

 Sarah Schleper (born February 19, 1979), also known as Sarah Schleper de Gaxiola, is an alpine skier whose career started in 1995.
-She competed for the United States in four Winter Olympics from 1998-2010, and later competed for Mexico at the Winter Olympics in 2018 and 2022.
+She competed for the United States in four Winter Olympics from 1998-2010, and later competed for Mexico at the Winter Olympics in 2018, 2022 and 2026.

 Career

 Her lone World Cup victory was at a slalom event in Switzerland in 2005.
 Her best finish at the FIS Alpine World Ski Championships was seventh in the slalom event at Santa Caterina (near Bormio) in 2005.

 Schleper also competed in four Winter Olympics for USA, earning her best finish of tenth in the slalom event at Turin in 2006.
 Schleper was named to the US team for the 2010 Winter Olympics in late 2009.
 Schleper announced her retirement shortly before competing in her last world cup slalom on December 29, 2011, in Lienz, Austria.
 In her career spanning a total of 15 years, she took part in 186 World Cup races and achieved four podium finishes and one victory.

-As has become traditional—a skier in her retirement race can wear any apparel she desires—Schleper wore a thin brown summer dress, bare-armed and bare-legged, and stopped halfway down the course to pick up her 4-year-old son.
-She then skied the rest of the course with the boy in her arms, to the enjoyment of the crowd and fellow skiers.
-Lindsey Vonn gave Schleper a long hug in the finish area, and race organizers presented her with a huge bouquet of roses.
+In keeping with the tradition that allows retiring skiers to wear whatever they choose, Schleper raced in a thin brown summer dress, bare-armed and bare-legged.
+Midway down the course, she stopped to scoop up her toddler son and carried him in her arms the rest of the way down, delighting the crowd and her fellow competitors.
+At the finish, Lindsey Vonn greeted her with a long hug, and race organizers presented her with a huge bouquet of roses.
+At the same race, Mikaela Shiffrin reached the podium for her first time, causing Schleper to believe she would soon be surpassed as the top American ski racer.

 After acquiring Mexican citizenship in April 2014, she came out of retirement in June to represent Mexico.
 She raced for Mexico in the women's giant slalom at the FIS Alpine World Ski Championships 2015.
 When she joined the Mexican ski team, she doubled the size of the team, serving alongside Prince Hubertus of Hohenlohe-Langenburg, a long time sole representative for Mexico at the world circuit.

 Schleper competed for Mexico at the 2018 and 2022 Winter Olympics.
 Her Olympic effort is self-funded.
 She represents one of two athletes for Alpine Mexico, the other being Rodolfo Dickson.
-She qualified for the 2018 Olympics, alongside alpinist Rodolfo Dickson, freestyler Roberto Franco, and cross-country skier German Madrazo.
+She qualified for the 2018 Olympics, alongside Rodolfo Dickson, freestyler Roberto Franco, and cross-country skier Germán Madrazo.

+Schleper qualified for the 2026 Winter Olympics, her third with Mexico and seventh overall, and was selected as one of the team's flag bearers during the opening ceremony.
+Her son, Lasse Gaxiola, also qualified in men's alpine skiing, making them the first mother-son duo in Winter Olympics history to compete in the same year.